- Distinguish between market, planned, and mixed economies

 Planned (or Command) Economies

 Command economies operate very differently.
 In a command economy, economic effort is devoted to goals passed down from a ruler or ruling class.
-Ancient Egypt was a good example: A large part of economic life was devoted to building pyramids (like the one at the left), for the pharaohs.
-Medieval manor life is another example: The lord provided the land for growing crops and protection in the event of war.
+Ancient Egypt was a good example: a large part of economic life was devoted to building pyramids (like the one on the lefthand side of the image), for the pharaohs.
+Medieval manor life is another example: the lord provided the land for growing crops and protection in the event of war.
 In return, vassals provided labor and soldiers to do the lord’s bidding.
 In the last century, communism emphasized command economies.

 Most economies in the real world are mixed; they combine elements of command and market systems.
 The U.S. economy is positioned toward the market-oriented end of the spectrum.
 Many countries in Europe and Latin America, while primarily market-oriented, have a greater degree of government involvement in economic decisions than in the U.S. economy.
 China and Russia, while they are closer now to having a market-oriented system than several decades ago, remain closer to the command-economy end of the spectrum.